LET’S TALK CAMERAS 3

 As we already know, for a camera to take pictures, light that is reflected from the object or scene in question has to enter the camera.
 It is then captured by the pixels (photosites) on the image sensor.
 These pixels convert this light into an active electric signal which is sent to the Image Signal Processor (ISP) for processing and interpretation.

 The filters are placed on top of individual pixels and they only allow a particular type of light to enter the pixel e.g. a red filter would only allow red light to enter the pixel while a green filter would only green light to reach the pixel.
-These then help cameras to see colour.
+These then help cameras to see color.

 How do the filters work?